 The take

 DLD publishes the status.
 Read it monthly for any off-plan you own.
 Treat any stagnant project as a yellow flag, any cancellation as a red one.
 The escrow regulation is good, but it only protects you when you read the data it produces.
+It takes a few minutes a month, and it can head off a large loss.

 Source: Dubai Land Department real-estate project status portal, RERA off-plan oversight framework, escrow trustee statements.